Man arrested after allegedly threatening to kidnap Wichita mayor over Covid-19 mask mandate

-(CNN)The mayor of Wichita, Kansas, says a man charged with threatening to kidnap him was upset over the city's COVID-19 mask ordinance.
+(CNN)The mayor of Wichita, Kansas, says a man who he says threatened to kidnap him was upset over the city's COVID-19 mask ordinance.

 Meredith Dowty, 59, is facing a criminal threat charge after officials were "alerted to threatening statements directed toward city of Wichita Mayor Brandon Whipple," according to a news release from Wichita police.

-Note: Correction: An earlier version of this story incorrectly described the charge against Meredith Dowty.
-He was arrested on a charge of criminal threat.